• Skip to primary navigation

 • Udon Noodles.
 Dried udon noodles are convenient, as they are easy to store and add to boiling water when you want to make this recipe.
 Frozen udon noodles are great, as are fresh udon noodles, which you can usually just toss into the pan with the sauce.
 Be sure to follow your package directions when preparing them.

-• The Yaki Udon Sauce.
+• Customize the Yaki Udon Sauce.
 There are a number of ways you can adjust the sauce for this recipe.
 Consider adding brown sugar or honey for a touch of sweetness.
 Add a chili paste, like gochujang or Szechuan sauce, for a touch of flavorful heat.
 I also like to include toasted sesame oil sometimes.

-Storage
+Storage & Leftovers

-This recipe will last up to 2 days in the refrigerator in a sealed container.
+Leftover yaki udon noodles will last up to 2 days in the refrigerator in a sealed container.
 You can easily reheat in a microwave or gently tossed in a hot pan with a bit of oil.

 Products Used in This Recipe